rows/community/giving/covid19.md

 - the need to better prepare available teams, considering they are helping a population that is particularly vulnerable to the spread of COVID-19.

 In material terms, the impact is also mostly 2 factors:
 - for security reasons, food delivery is now done exclusively via wrapped kits, including utensils.
 They are being purchased by the local delegations with available emergency funds.
-Prior to COVID-19, CASA delivered food directly to the homeless and also organized "social restaurants" where people could have a hot meal, sitting down, served by volunteers, 365 days of the year — no questions asked.
+Prior to COVID-19, CASA delivered food directly to the homeless and also organized "social restaurants" where people could have a sat-down hot dinner served by volunteers, 365 days of the year.
 - the drives for collecting donated funds are the main way they replenish stocks.
 However, because of the virus, supermarket drives are closed.
 The warehouses are in a critical state.
 As an example, in March the distribution of food baskets to ~90 families had to stop due to insufficient food.

 The team at CASA quantified that 34k€ is enough to sustain the food stock for 2 more months.
 Of this money, 28k€ is food and 6k€ is material for the kits (at ~0.2€/ meal).
 All the work is done by volunteers.